rogargon/myrecommendations/README.md

 # Finished MyRestaurants Application #

-The code for the finished application is available from: [https://github.com/rogargon/myrecommendations](https://github.com/rogargon/myrecommendations)
+The same has been done for the rest of the features.
+They are available from the [features/](features) folder and have been completely implemented to fulfill the requested functionality, as shown by the fact that all the Behave tests are passing.